HemalathaGanesan/splitwiseApp/README.md

 #  Split-Xpenz

-Split-Xpenz is a user-friendly application that makes it easy to split bills with friends and family.
+Split-Xpenz is a **user-friendly** application that makes it easy to split bills with **friends** and **family**.
 We organize all your shared expenses in one place, so that everyone can see who they owe.
 Whether you are sharing a vacation, splitting rent with roommates, or owe someone for lunch, Splitwise makes life easier.

-# Getting Started
 ## Major Dependencies
 | Server | Client|
 |--|-|